 Among the products examined there were enamelled cooking grates showing low release rates of these elements.
 This shows that an appropriate production following good manufacturing practice (GMP) is possible.
 Manufacturers of BBQs making use of enamelled cooking grates should therefore consider possible causes for the release of metal and take suitable measures to reduce the metal release as much as possible.

 SGS technical experts have extensive knowledge and testing experience in materials and articles in contact with food.
 They work to ensure that your products meet the appropriate regulations for food contact materials and pave the way for compliance.
-From release test to expert advices on emerging regulations and compliance issues and documentation review, SGS is the partner to trust.
+From overall migration test to expert advices on emerging regulations and compliance issues and documentation review, SGS is the partner to trust.
 Please do not hesitate to contact us for further information or visit our website.

 For enquiries, please contact: